 After a relaxing evening you find yourself tucked into bed, the silence punctuated only by the chirping of crickets.
 The memory of a pleasant day helps you drift off to sleep with ease, but as you start your initial ascent into dreamland, you hear a grating sound like a bag of pebbles being dragged across uneven cement!
 The unpleasant rumble causes you to jolt awake and looking around you realize that — it’s you!
 You’re the culprit of the horrible sound!
-You’re the one snoring and sleeping with mouth open!
-Before you find out how to stop snoring, you may want to know what causes snoring in the first place.
+You’re the one snoring!

-The symptom of snoring is the grating, grumbling snoring sound you make that keeps you and/or your partner (or neighbor) tossing and turning throughout the night.
+Snoring is the grating, grumbling sound you make that keeps you and/or your partner (or neighbor) tossing and turning throughout the night.
 It’s a pretty common affliction, as 44 percent of men and 28 percent of women habitually snore.
 So there’s some good news — it’s not just you!
-And while it’s understandable to be sleeping with mouth open and want to nip this in the bud, before you can go out there and find a treatment for snoring, it’s important to understand what the causes of snoring are so you can tackle the problem with knowledge!
+And while it’s understandable to want to nip this in the bud, before you can go out there and find a treatment for snoring, it’s important to understand what the causes of snoring are so you can tackle the problem with knowledge!

-There are quite a few reasons that you might snore but it’s important to remember that with all medical issues, it’s important to talk to a doctor if for advice and diagnosis no matter whether you are snoring with mouth closed or open.
+There are quite a few reasons that you might snore but it’s important to remember that with all medical issues, it’s important to talk to a doctor if for advice.
 That being said, here’s some advice!
 Understanding what causes snoring and how to stop it can lead you and/or your partner to a better night of sleep.

-Snoring is caused by the upper airway (muscles) relaxing, becoming partially closed while you sleep (no snoring while awake).
+Snoring is caused by the upper airway (muscles) relaxing, becoming partially closed while you sleep.
 As air attempts to squeeze through the narrow passage, your throat and nasal tissues vibrate, sometimes loudly.
 That’s a snore!

 Your partner cries out in the middle of the night, “why would your body do this?
-Surely there’s a reason?”.
-As it turns out, yes, there are several risk factors why you might be afflicted by this dreaded curse.
+Surely there’s a reason?” your partner cries out in the middle of the night.
+As it turns out, yes, there are several reasons why you might be afflicted by this dreaded curse.

 1. Obstruction by Tension

-Now, you probably don’t normally sleep with your chin to your chest, but if you’re overweight, having enlarged tonsils, an enlarged tongue or even just getting older, you might find that excess tissue and fat in or around your neck can push against your air passages and cause your tissue to vibrate when you intake air.
+Now, you probably don’t normally sleep with your chin to your chest, but if you’re overweight, or even just getting older, you might find that excess tissue and fat in or around your neck can push against your air passages and cause your tissue to vibrate when you intake air.
 It’s normal, but if you’re wondering how to stop snoring naturally, you might first consider some “how to stop snoring exercises” (any exercise will do).

 2. Obstruction by Relaxants